openstack-archive/senlin/doc/source/developer/policies/region_v1.rst

 plan that best matches the desired distribution.

-If there are nodes that cannot be fit into the distribution plan, the policy check failes with an error recorded in the action's ``data``, as shown below:
+If there are nodes that cannot be fit into the distribution plan, the policy check failed with an error recorded in the action's ``data``, as shown below:

 ::